telerik/xaml-docs/getting-started/installation/nuget/available-packages.md

 # Available NuGet Packages

-Telerik UI for WPF comes with a several different packages that can be installed via the Telerik server or from a local package source.
+Telerik UI for WPF comes with several different packages that can be installed via the Telerik server or from a local package source.

 ![{{ site.framework_name }} Telerik UI for {{ site.framework_name }} Available NuGet Packages](images/nuget-available-packages-0.png)

 The Telerik dlls are built against different versions of .NET starting from .NET 4.6.2 to the latest official .NET.
 The dlls can be separated into two categories - [Xaml and NoXaml]({%slug xaml-vs-noxaml%}).
 This creates a rich set of assemblies that can be downloaded which are also available as nuget packages.

 The packages can be downloaded as `.nupkg` files which can be used to [setup a local package source]({%slug nuget-package-source-setup%}) or alternatively the [online Telerik package source]({%slug nuget-package-source-setup%}) can be used.
-These two different options contain slightly different set of packages.
-This article targets to list and describe the packages.
+These two different options contain a slightly different set of packages.
+This article aims to list and describe the packages.

 ## NuGet Local Packages